 Internship placements are made in conjunction with local school districts and are subject to university and school division policies, availability, and approval.
 Candidates are not permitted to contact a school, principal, or teacher directly in order to arrange their own internship placement.
 Failure to follow this policy can negatively affect a teacher candidate’s ability to be placed for internship.

-- Once you have submitted your application, the Clinical Practice Coordinator will be in touch via your Mason email if any additional information is required.
+- Once you have submitted your application, the Clinical Practice Specialist will be in touch via your Mason email if any additional information is required.
 Please allow 2-6 weeks after the deadline for processing as it takes time to review submissions.
 Please monitor your Mason email.

-- If your application has been approved, the Clinical Practice Coordinator will send you an email with the next steps, including how to complete the mandatory fingerprinting and background check process with one of our partnering school divisions.
+- If your application has been approved, the Clinical Practice Specialist will send you an email with the next steps, including how to complete the mandatory fingerprinting and background check process with one of our partnering school divisions.

 - Complete the school division requirements for placement, including fingerprinting and background check.

 - You may be required to complete an additional online internship application specific to the school division in which you will be placed.
-The Clinical Practice Coordinator will provide instructions on how to complete this process as well as information regarding background processing.
+The Clinical Practice Specialist will provide instructions on how to complete this process as well as information regarding background processing.

 - All teacher candidates applying for traditional internship placement within a school division will be required to complete fingerprinting and a criminal background check through the school division’s human resources office (not through George Mason University) prior to beginning internship.